What is A Jjimjilbang?

 - Dragon Hill Spa – Hangangno 3(sam)-ga, Yongsan-gu, Seoul

 This, of course, varies from one spa to another, depending on their facilities and location.
-In the bigger spas in the city center, expect to pay around KRW10,000 – KRW14,000 (USD8.50 – USD11.90) for 12 hours, and KRW 1,000 for each subsequent hour.
+In the bigger spas in the city center, expect to pay around KRW10,000 – KRW14,000 for 12 hours, and KRW 1,000 for each subsequent hour.
 Extra services such as body scrubs, massage, facials, etc will be charged a separate fee.

 I went to Dragon Hill Spa & Resort, which is the biggest and most tourist-friendly jjimjilbang in Seoul.
 It has been featured in various media including the CNN and The New York Times.
-Due to this fame, they may be more expensive than the other jjimjilbangs in the area, but still very affordable.
-Here are the latest admission fees as stated on their website:

 - Day (5 am – 8 pm): 13,000 won (Adult) / 7,000 won (Child)